jennaiori/shipp/README.md

 - `os.plot_powerflow()`: line plot of the power production and the energy level evolution
 - `os.plot_powerout(xlim = [start_time, end_time])`: bar plot of the power send to the grid

-An example case is given in `examples/example1.ipynb`.
+An example case is given in `examples/example1.py`.

 ## Future developments
-- Remove dependency on mosek
+- Publish package on PyPI
 - Expand optimization problem definition to an arbitrary number of production and storage objects.
-- Test implementation with gurobi and cplex.
 - Include the lifetime of storage systems in the `Storage` objects.
 - Remove dependency on class `TimeSeries`